GoogleCloudPlatform/community/tutorials/python-vision-quickstart.md

 `execute`.
 This pattern allows you to pass around such requests and call `execute` as needed.

-## Setup up a service account and credentials
+## Set up up a service account and credentials

 To use a Cloud API, you need to set up the proper [credentials][auth-doc] for your application.
 This enables your application to authenticate its identity to